Skip to content

 Hybrid and flexible working

 The element of hybrid and flexible work is one of the most recognised after-effects of the pandemic.
 Due to thousands of people working from home or operating through split working models, this new routine shows no sign of slowing down.
 These strategies were first implemented in order to limit the amount of staff in the workplace.
-Both hybrid and flexible working arrangements not only limited human contact during coronavirus spikes, but it also allowed those who were shielding to work safely and comfortably.
+Both hybrid and flexible working arrangements not only limited human contact during coronavirus spikes, but also allowed those who were shielding to work safely and comfortably.
 Although restrictions have been limited nationwide, employees who suffer from certain conditions are still benefiting from this arrangement.
 Here are just a few hygiene benefits that hybrid and flexible working offers.

 • Limits human contact